wolfeidau/ESP_Onboarding/README.md

 * Connect your laptop to the AP of the ESP device

-* Use curl to configure the wifi credentials for your network replacing xxxx with the value of the access token, and configuring the ssid and password for your network.
+* Use curl to configure the Wifi credentials for your network replacing xxxx with the value of the Access Token, and configuring the ssid and password for your network.

 ```
 curl -v -H "Authorization: Token xxxx" 'http://192.168.4.1:8000/wifiSetup?ssid=xxx&pass=xxx'